 But you will be missing out on all the other health information that comes with Frontier X. It is not a medical device, but it adds a whole new addition to your cardio training fitness arsenal.

 Anyone who is looking to train with mild heart conditions, those who are recovering from surgery or COVID might benefit from the device.
 And anyone else, really, who wants to keep a closer tab on their health.
 You can never be too safe when it comes to your heart, particularly as you age.

 Frontier X typically sells for $499 on the Fourth Frontier website.
-Use code “FF15” for a 15% discount (while mid-season sale lasts).
+The company often runs promotions so its worth checking their site for discounts.

 A purchase includes a free Cardiac Exercise Specialist review of your exercise activity.
 It is not a medical heart checkup – rather it is a consultation to make you aware of any potential issues that might warrant further investigation.
 This is based on the responses they are seeing in your exercise stats.
 A lot of times Fourth Frontier does these types of sales so it is worth checking their website from time to time.

 Update 15 May 2022: Since this review was published Fourth Frontier have introduced functionality which allows users to connect their Garmin account directly with the Frontier X smartphone app.
 This is useful as it allows for syncing of GPS maps of your exercise from your Garmin account to the Frontier app and web dashboard.

 In other news, Frontier X2 has now been introduced.
 The second generation product looks the same as the first generation and much of the functionality is unchanged.

 The main upgrades are as follows: